gtiosclub/gtios.club/tutorials/guess-the-number/part5.md

     self.present(alert, animated: true, completion: nil) }
 ```
-Now we can replace this line of code in `validateGuess`
+Now we can replace this line of code in `validateGuess`:

 ```swift
 print("Your guess should be between 1 and 100!")
 ```

-with this line of code
+with this line of code:

 ```swift
 showBoundsAlert()
 ```

 We will do something similar for our `showWinAlert` function:

 ```swift
 func showWinAlert() {
     let alert = UIAlertController(title: "Congrats! 🎉", message: "You won with a total of \(numberOfGuesses) guesses", preferredStyle: .alert)